Chocolate Orange Cookies (super easy!)

 More biscotti & cookie recipes?

-If you look for more biscotti & cookie recipes, here you’ll find a lovely collection of irresistible treats perfect for Christmas!
-Below a few of my favorite recipes:
+If you are looking for more biscotti & cookie recipes, here you’ll find a lovely collection of irresistible treats perfect for Christmas!
+Below are a few of my favorite recipes:

 If you make these chocolate orange cookies, let me know!
 Leave a comment, rate it or tag a photo #theclevermeal on Instagram.
 I would love to hear from you!